Friday June 27

 As it became close to lunch time, I started thinking about pesto.
 I checked out the menus at many of the bars and restaurants and ended up making not the best of choices.
 The view was the only thing good about this place.
 The trofie with pesto was terrible.
 I don’t understand how someone can mess up on pesto in Liguria since it is one of the signature dishes of the area.

 After lunch, I found a nice spot on the rock beach to hang out for a while.
-The rocks were so hot that I had to double my pareao and had to make sure to keep all body parts off the rocks.
+The rocks were so hot that I had to double my pareo and had to make sure to keep all body parts off the rocks.
 I spent a couple of hours catching some rays, people watching, and enjoying the views of the town.
 I watched two girls sitting near me texting away.
 Their fingers went so fast.
 It was quite interesting to watch.

 Two hours was all I could take in the hot sun.
 I went in search of granita and found a great little place that sold quite a few flavors.
 My favorite two flavors are lemon and coffee.
 I ordered a lemon granita, found a nice little bench by the beach and happily sat sipping on my granita while taking in all the wonderful views.

 I forgot to check out the return train times and wasn’t sure when the next train was scheduled to arrive/depart for SML.
-I headed up to the train station and found out that the next train was arriving/departing in 5 minutes.
+I headed up to the train station and found out that the next train was arriving in 5 minutes.
 I headed to binario 2 and waited.
 After a couple of minutes, I realized that I forgot to validate my ticket.
 I ran back down the steps and under the underpass area, validated my ticket, and then ran back to binario 2.

 After walking around checking out a few menus, I decided to eat at Restaurant Casanova.
 It was a fancier restaurant but the prices were still not too high.
 The homemade ravioli in a burro e salvia sause (butter and sage) is what drew me to this restaurant.
 Ravioli with butter and sage is one of my all time favorite dishes.
 After being seated, the waiter poured a little glass of champagne.
 I ordered the ravioli dish along with a mussel and clam appetizer.
 The waiter brought me some bread (also homemade and delicious) as well as a fancy little bruschetta with pomodori (tomatoes).
 The mussels and clams along with two crayfish or large shrimps was good.
-The ravioli dish however was not the typical burro e salvia dish.
+The ravioli dish was not the typical burro e salvia dish.
 The ravioli themselves were quite good, but the sauce seemed to be this new age fancy type recipe which was ok but just not what I expected and wanted.
 I would give this restaurant a neutral recommendation.
-I am guessing probably other dishes would be quite good and if I did not have certain expectations, I probably would have been quite happy with my ravioli dish.
+I am guessing probably other dishes would be quite good.
+Without having certain expectations, I probably would have been quite happy with my ravioli dish.

 I was pretty tired after a long day in the sun and decided to call it a night and skip the dance thing that was supposed to take place.
 I stopped for a gelato at my new favorite gelateria and then headed back to my hotel.